rapid7/metasploit-framework/Meterpreter-Transport-Control.md

     *     tcp://10.1.10.40:6000  300        3600         10
 ```

 The first part of the output is the session expiry time.
-Details of what this is and why it's relevant can be found in the [Timeout documentation][].
+To learn more about expiry time, see [Meterpreter Timeout Control][].

 The above output shows that we have one transport enabled that is using `TCP`.
 We can infer that the transport was a `reverse_tcp` (rather than `bind_tcp`) due to the fact that there is a host IP address in the transport URL.
 If it was a `bind_tcp`, this would be blank.